IhorKulinich/trello_crm_table/README.md

 - for every card of the project
 - and for rows of members activity filtered by deadline

+and use three google tables:
+- with number of fields, interesting and treking lists names
+- with keywords that can be in card name and field values

 this code of (!)
 GOOGLE APPS SCRIPT (!) web application
 - set webhook to the board, that listen to every action on the board
 - and when it is necessary - react to actions we need updating tables